alqabandi/customizable_chatbot_fork/README.md

 # Customizable chatbot

 This repo contains the instructions and code for the creation of a customized chatbot that can be embedded into a qualtrics survey.
-It is customized because you can change for the model that you want (gpt3.5, gpt4, etc.) and because you can customize system instructions.
+It is customizable as you can define model parameters to get the model behavior that you want.
+It also has the option for randomization, so you can use different model specifications to compare model behaviors.
-The goal is that you can easily customize LLMs to behave however you want and embed them into qualtrics for running experiments.
+With this code, you can easily customize LLMs to behave however you want and embed them into qualtrics for running experiments.

 ## FIRST, you'll need:
-There is a lot you'll need before you begin building your chatbot app.
-This will take more time than actually developing the app.
 - An account with the OpenAI API.

 You'll need to set up a payment method and get an API key (https://platform.openai.com/docs/api-reference/authentication).

 - A mySQL database hosted online.

 In this tutorial, I'll be using google cloud for hosting.
 It's one of the easiest ways to do it.
 If you want to do it the same way, you'll have to create an account and set up payment method.(https://console.cloud.google.com).